5.7 Flash cart and emulator theory

 Homebrew devices like the DSerial and DSx lights used abilities here.
 More recently enhanced flash carts like the Supercard DSTwo, iPlayer (not officially made by Supercard) and iSmart MM/iSMM (an OEM iplayer from iSmart DS with the ability to play DS commercial ROMs unlike the iplayer) which have onboard processing capabilities31 that allow for serious extras (playback of most types of video up to SD/PAL resolutions and emulation of things up to and including the PS1 and Amiga in the case of the iSMM) and more classically in the likes of onboard processing for DLDI where CRC values for data written to the SD cards of flash carts would be calculated onboard.

-1. One of the most interesting things to come out of N64 emulation and which has since been seen elsewhere was the concept of dynamic recompilation.
+One of the most interesting things to come out of N64 emulation and which has since been seen elsewhere was the concept of dynamic recompilation.
 This is where the console itself would not be emulated but the game code which was written in C could be converted to the architecture the emulator was running on and gaining a massive speedboost as a result.
 Naturally it was not foolproof and not everything worked with it but when it worked it was amazing and allowed machines that otherwise had no chance of running something to run the games at full speed.↩︎

-2. Do note many people will want things to appear exactly as they did in better times on old systems and many developers would employ workarounds for shortcomings here and for that matter continue to do such things matter to this day; you might see audio being amplified/normalised to the point of clipping, GBA developers upping contrast to allow for the non backlit original GBA models to look nice, many modern console games are still optimised for TVs that are rarely properly calibrated and further afield many web developers are encouraged to make their stuff look good not on their nicely set up screens but the junk most people have.
-Likewise those shortcomings can be used to cover for things (a fuzzy RF signal allows for a very crude type of anti aliasing) and such improvements are one of the main criticisms of emulators and reasons given for the preference to use actual hardware. bogost.com has a nice discussion of the issues of CRT and how some have set about emulating it.↩︎
+in better timeson old systems and many developers would employ workarounds for shortcomings here and for that matter continue to do such things matter to this day; you might see audio being amplified/normalised to the point of clipping, GBA developers upping contrast to allow for the non backlit original GBA models to look nice, many modern console games are still optimised for TVs that are rarely properly calibrated and further afield many web developers are encouraged to make their stuff look good not on their nicely set up screens but the junk most people have.
+Likewise those shortcomings can be used to cover for things (a fuzzy RF signal allows for a very crude type of anti aliasing) and such improvements are one of the main criticisms of emulators and reasons given for the preference to use actual hardware. bogost.com has a nice discussion of the issues of CRT and how some have set about emulating it.↩︎The pitfalls and quirks of these sorts of devices is somewhat outside the scope of this document but much of the time with them it was observed that programming was easier if the ARM9 was kicked to a similar state as the ARM7 in commercial games and only really used for basic IO and handling as maintaining synchronisation and working around the limited bandwidth of the DS slot and the protocol thereof was very hard.↩︎